Thinking about starting a pet business? Check out these 9 things to do when starting a dog walking and pet sitting business. I sure wish I knew these!

 9. Connect with Your Community + Go to Events

-You have to build brand awareness.
+Ninth thing you need to do when starting your dog walking and pet sitting business is that you have to build brand awareness.
 Get the name of your business out there!

 - Join a networking group